ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/using-figlet4s.md

 ```
 ## Playing with the FIGure

-When the FIGure has been rendered you can play with it.
-We've seen how to print it to screen, but
+When the FIGure is rendered you can play with it.
+We've seen how to print it to screen, but you can
-you  can also obtain the displayable lines `SubLines`, that compose the FIGure as a collection and
+also obtain the displayable lines `SubLines`, that compose the FIGure as a collection and then you
-then you can manipulate it.
+can manipulate it.

-The logo of Figlet4s has been created with this code:
+For example, the logo of Figlet4s was created with this code:

 ```scala
 import com.colofabrix.scala.figlet4s.unsafe._